Resources for Difficult Moments

 • Crisis Text Line offers 24/7 text based crisis support with trained volunteer counselors

-You are also welcome to use any of the resources below of course, but if you feel in danger, it's really important to contact another person who can help you. 💜
+You are also welcome to use any of the resources below, and maybe a soothing technique will help you find the strength to reach out, but if you feel in danger, it's really important to contact another person who can help you figure this out. 💜

 If you’re overwhelmed, spiraling, or unable to settle, but you’re not in danger, you are still welcome to reach out to the crisis lines that I mentioned in Level 4, above.
 They are there to help people get through difficult moments and connect you up with resources that can help.

-And reaching out to someone you trust is very often the best choice of all.
+And reaching out to people you trust is very often the best choice of all.
 We never were supposed to do this all alone.
+So now might be a good moment to reflect on who in your life you feel you can trust.
+You might even make a list in a note on your phone to help you remember who to contact when you need support.

-But if you would like to try soothing yourself, I have a few resources to offer you.
+And if you would like to try soothing yourself right now, I have a few resources to offer you.

-It is important to understand that when we are in distress, we need to soothe ourselves before we can make good decisions.
+It is important to understand that when we are in distress, we need to soothe our nervous system before we can make good decisions.
 When we choose from a state of activation, we often make choices that don't work out very well.

 And to soothe ourselves, we need specific tools that calm the nervous system directly.

-And finally, you're invited to sign up for The Embers Circle, a free weekly gathering where we come together to heal, to witness one another and to tend the embers --the small, quiet parts of you that are still glowing, even if everything else feels dim.
+So those are tools that can help now, and you are also invited to join us in The Embers Circle, a free weekly gathering where we come together to heal, to witness one another, and to tend the embers --the small, quiet parts of you that are still glowing, even if everything else feels dim.

 If you're at this level, let's break the cycle that's keeping the stress going.
 Let's start by taking a deliberate breath together right now.